How to Write a Good Bug Report [Step-By-Step Guide]

 If you’re still using spreadsheets or color-coded Google Docs for bug reporting, you might be wasting a lot of valuable time.

-That’s when bug reporting tools come into play.
+That’s when bug reporting tools and testing tools come into play.

 With a good tool like Marker.io, you can write and submit bug reports ten times as fast, without ever leaving your website.